High Surf Advisory in Effect for Big Island

 ›×

-A HIGH SURF ADVISORY REMAINS IN EFFECT FOR HAWAI‘I ISLAND UNTIL 6 PM HST THIS EVENING
+HIGH SURF ADVISORY FOR HAWAI‘I ISLAND NOW IN EFFECT UNTIL 6 PM HST SATURDAY

 Impacts; Moderate: Expect strong breaking waves, shore break, and strong longshore and rip currents making swimming difficult and dangerous.